Molagg92/tea-house/README.md

 * _After a few minutes, it will finish, finally you will run the command `npm run start`_

 ## Known Bugs
-_There is unfortunatly 1 bug I was not able to fix. after a sale is made from a batch of coffee, updating the batch of coffe for any reason at all, will reset the weight on the bach of coffee, back to 130.
-Please let me know if any more are discovered at `e92zambrano@outlook.com`_
+_At the moment, there are no know bugs, if any are discovered, please send your comments to `e92zambrano@outlook.com`_

 ## Available Scripts